 Most sperm die within minutes after ejaculation inside the vagina or outside the woman's genital tract.
 Once sperm enter the woman's genital tract, the cervix and uterus, most die within 1-2 days, but some can survive up to 5 days and thus the longest that sperm can survive in fertile cervical fluid or the uterus is five days.
 Studies have shown that most pregnancies can be attributed to intercourse that takes place within the 1-2 days before ovulation and the day of ovulation, but some pregnancies can happen after intercourse that happened up to 5 days before ovulation.

 Sperm do not typically survive for five days, even in fertile cervical fluid.
-A life span of 1-2 days is much more typical for sperm, even in fertile cervical fluid- less if there is no fertile cervical fluid.
+A life span of 1-2 days is much more typical for sperm, even in fertile cervical fluid, and less if there is no fertile cervical fluid.

 To maximize your chances of conception, keep having intercourse daily at least every 1-2 days and until ovulation is confirmed by a clear and sustained thermal shift.
 Intercourse closer to ovulation is much more likely to get you pregnant.